Facts about U.S. playwright Neil Simon

-(Reuters) - U.S. playwright Neil Simon, who reigned on Broadway through five decades and made an impact on Hollywood as well, died on Sunday at the age of 91, the New York Times reported, citing his publicist.
+(Reuters) - U.S. playwright Neil Simon, who reigned on Broadway through five decades and made an impact on Hollywood as well, died on Sunday at the age of 91, his representatives said.

 Here are some of Simon’s best known works.